-Open the transcript branch, right-click on the multimedia file, and select Delete.
+Open the Multimedia Transcripts branch in the Project Explorer, right-click on either transcript or the multimedia file, and select Delete.

 This does not remove the document from the project.
-The multimedia file and transcript are still available in the Documents branch.
+The multimedia file and transcript are still available in the Documents branch, but they are no longer associated.